American Horse (elder): Treaty of Ft. Laramie 1868

+Chief American Horse is said in some nineteenth-century accounts to have led a small Oglala delegation to Washington D.C. in the Spring of 1875, to press the federal government to enforce the terms of the Fort Laramie Treaty.
+According to these anecdotes, the party carried a beaded hide petition and several sacred bundles as symbols of the Black Hills' sanctity, appeared before a congressional subcommittee, and met with a high-ranking Interior Department official who promised to relay their demands to President Cleveland.
+Contemporary frontier papers — especially a St. Louis daily — allegedly published dramatic sketches of American Horse addressing the committee, and the visit was later used by pro-reservation advocates as evidence that some Lakota leaders sought negotiated settlement rather than further warfare.
+Modern historians, however, have found no archival record of the trip and treat the tale as apocryphal.

 Crook's Horsemeat March

 Soldiers cutting up abandoned horse on Crook's "Horsemeat March."

 Crook's "Horsemeat March" marked the beginning of one of the most grueling marches in American military history.
 Crook's command consisted of about 2,200 men: 1,500 cavalry, 450 infantry, 240 Indian scouts, and a contingent of civilian employees, including 44 white scouts and packers.
 Crook's civilian scouts included Frank Grouard, Baptiste “Big Bat” Pourier, Baptiste “Little Bat” Garnier, Captain Jack Crawford and Charles "Buffalo Chips" White.
 News of the defeat of George Armstrong Custer at the Battle of the Little Big Horn on June 25 and 26, 1876, arrived in the East as the U.S. was observing its centennial.
 The American public was dismayed and called to punish the Sioux.
 On August 26, 1876, with his men rationed for fifteen days, a determined General Crook departed from the Powder River and headed east toward the Little Missouri pursuing the Indians.
 Crook feared that Indians would scatter to seek game rather than meet the soldiers in combat after the fight with Custer.
 All other commanders had withdrawn from pursuit, but Crook resolved to teach the Indians a lesson.
 He meant to show that neither distance, bad weather, the loss of horses nor the absence of rations could deter the U.S. Army from following its enemies to the bitter end.
 War correspondents with national newspapers fought alongside General Crook and reported the campaign by telegraph.
 Correspondents embedded with Crook were Robert Edmund Strahorn for The New York Times, Chicago Tribune and the Rocky Mountain News; John F. Finerty for the Chicago Times; Reuben Briggs Davenport for the New York Herald and Joe Wasson for the New York Tribune and The Daily Alta California (San Francisco).